TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 ---
 title: Infinisheet Cell Map
 tags: infinisheet
-thumbnail: /assets/images/infinisheet/tracer-bullet-thumbnail.png
+thumbnail: /assets/images/infinisheet/cell-map-thumbnail.png
 ---

-I have all the bits of infrastructure needed to start saving snapshots of my event sourced spreadsheet.
-The source of truth for the spreadsheet content is in an `EventLog`.
-I've defined a `BlobStore` interface to serialize snapshots as blobs of data together with a `Workers` interface to create snapshots as a background tax.
+I have all the bits of infrastructure needed to start saving [snapshots]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}) of my event sourced spreadsheet.
+The source of truth for the spreadsheet content is in an [event log]({% link _posts/2025-05-05-infinisheet-event-log.md %}).
+I've defined a [Blob Store]({% link _posts/2025-07-07-infinisheet-blob-store.md %}) interface to serialize snapshots as blobs of data together with a [Workers]({% link _posts/2025-07-14-infinisheet-workers.md %}) interface to create snapshots as a background task.

 There's one crucial bit missing.
 I don't have a good in-memory representation of a spreadsheet that I can load and save as a snapshot.
-My tracer bullet development prototype has an event log as the one and only representation.
+My [tracer bullet development]({% link _posts/2025-06-02-event-sourced-spreadsheet-data.md %}) prototype has an event log as the one and only representation.

 # Requirements

 Reading the value of a cell from an event log is an *O(n)* process.
 Relying solely on an event log only works if you don't have many entries in the log, which in turn means it only works for small spreadsheets.
-That's fine as a starting point when you're just trying to connect all the pieces and don't have anyway of producing snapshots.
+That's fine as a starting point when you're just trying to connect all the pieces and don't have any way of producing snapshots.
 Now that we're ready to move on, we need something better.

 I have three main requirements for the replacement data structure.
 1. It should still support event log semantics.
 We need to be able to read the value of a cell corresponding to a specific point in the event log.
-2. Reading the value of a cell should be *O(nlogn)* in the worst case.
+2. Reading the value of a cell should be *O(logn)* in the worst case.
 3. As spreadsheet sizes increase, we'll need to write snapshots as multiple blobs.
 Each blob represents a 2D tile of the overall spreadsheet.
 The data structure needs to support loading and saving subsets of the spreadsheet corresponding to individual tiles.

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/fixed-width-stripe-tiles.svg" alt="Fixed width stripe tiles" %}

 # Spreadsheet Cell Map

 The data structure I came up with is pretty simple.
 It's basically a `Map` from cell reference to list of values for that cell at different points in the event log.

 We don't keep the entire event log in memory.
 We work with a `LogSegment` that represents a snapshot together with any log entries added since the snapshot was created.

 {% include candid-image.html src="/assets/images/infinisheet/cell-map.svg" alt="Cell Map Data Structure" %}